 How many participants do you need?

-However, 5 testers is not an ultimate magic number for every study.
-Some studies need to be smaller, some of them bigger.
+However, 5 testers are not the ultimate magic number for every study.
+Some studies can be smaller, some of them need to be bigger.
 This always depends on the UX research method you choose, as well as the type of insights you expect to gain from it.